This post has been updated. It was originally posted on April 10, 2020.

 If you want to go the extra mile, write on the bag or stick a note to the container with details about when you last sanitized the mask and the method you used.
 This will prevent cross-contamination and you’ll be able to tell for sure if the mask is safe to use or not.

-You might have read about UV lights and are wondering why we didn’t include it on this list.
+You might have read about UV lights and are wondering why we didn’t include them on this list.
 Well, using them to disinfect masks is not as simple as it sounds.

 First of all, you’d have to use the right kind of wavelength: UV-C, according to Noble.
-You can often find this kind of light in sterilization wands, but these come in a wide range of shapes, sizes, and prices, so it’s difficult to know for sure if they have been found to be effective against various pathogens—especially since we still don’t know much about COVID-19.
+You can often find this kind of light in sterilization wands, but these come in a wide range of shapes, sizes, and prices, so it’s difficult to know for sure if they have been found to be effective against various pathogens—especially since we’re still learning about COVID-19 and its variants.

 Also, face masks—whether they’re DIY or store-bought—have pleats and creases that allow the material to expand and cover as much of your face as possible.
 When UV light hits a mask, these folds become a problem.

 “It is hard to get the entire surface of a mask properly irradiated,” says Noble.
 “The UV light is only going to degrade the viruses on the surface, not the ones in the shade.”